Rocky Mountain Partnership Community Leaders Council (CLC)

 - Data Alignment Network: Data experts from the community who have the content expertise, authority, and access to inform the data needs of the Partnership around shared targets.

-- Community Voice Network – formerly referred to as the Youth Voice Committee: Leaders from the community who have the power to influence and inform aspects of garnering community voice including: engaging stakeholders with lived experience to shift power dynamics and co-develop solutions, as well as inform processes, access, scope, ethics, etc.
+- Building Community Power – formerly referred to as the Youth Voice Committee: Leaders from the community who have the power to influence and inform aspects of garnering community voice including: engaging stakeholders with lived experience to shift power dynamics and co-develop solutions, as well as inform processes, access, scope, ethics, etc.

 - Asset Mapping Network: Leaders from the community focused on mapping out programs, services, networks, policy, and funding that already exist within the region in order for the Partnership to identify where work is having an impact, fill gaps to meet the needs of the community and make assets publicly available.